Splitting hairs with transcendental entire functions: Combinatorics: signed addresses and inverse branches

 \end{defn}

-The next theorem, which gathers \cite[Definition 3.5, Theorem 3.8 and Observation~3.13]{mio_signed_addr}, tells us that the escaping sets of the functions we are looking at, can be described as a collection of rays, that we call \textit{canonical}, indexed by signed addresses.
-For a more detailed description on the construction and overlapping of these curves, we refer to \cite[\S 3]{mio_signed_addr}, or \cite[\S5]{mio_cosine} for the maps $\cosh$ and $\cosh^2$. \begin{thm}[Canonical rays] \normalfont Let $f\in \B$ be criniferous such that $J(f)\cap \AV(f)=\emptyset$.
-Let $\{\gamma^0_\s\}_{\s \in \Addr(f)}$ be a valid initial configuration for $f$.
-Then, for each $(\s, \ast) \in \Addr(f)_\pm$, there exists a curve $\Gamma(\s, \ast)$, that is either a ray tail or a dynamic ray possibly with its endpoint, and that can be written as a nested union
+The next theorem, which gathers \cite[Definition 3.5, Theorem 3.8 and Observation~3.13]{mio_signed_addr}, tells us that the escaping sets of the functions we consider, can be described as a collection of rays, that we call \textit{canonical}, indexed by signed addresses.
+For a more detailed description on the construction and overlapping of these curves, we refer to \cite[\S 3]{mio_signed_addr}, or \cite[\S5]{mio_cosine} for the maps $\cosh$ and $\cosh^2$.